 I hope this helps you a little.
-You see knitting charities like all charities tug at the heart strings and that's fine.
-I'm right there too.
-I've also learned though, that you always need to be careful even with knitting charities.
+Knitting charities like all charities tug at the heart strings so much and I'm right there too.
+I really understand the need so much.
+However I've also learned that you need to be very careful even with knitting charities.

 I'm listing four knitting charities that do accept knitted and crocheted items.
 I know there are many more wonderful charities out there.
 Now that you have some information you will be able to select whatever knitting for charity organization suits you.

 Knit a Square or KAS is a lovely community of knitters and crocheters who knit or crochet 8 inch squares that are made into blankets for the South African AIDS orphans.
 Their aim is to provide warmth and comfort to orphaned, abused or abandoned children.
 You will find patterns on their website for knitting, crocheting and sewing.